 10. Urban Outfitters

 It’s always interesting when a company’s headquarters is in line with the identity and brand of the organisation itself.
 Red Bull’s London office, for instance, features curved walls reminiscent of skate parks in order to reflect its involvement in extreme sports, while alternative clothing brand Comvert paid homage to their outsider image by going one step further and hanging an actual skate bowl from the ceiling of their Milan head office.

-Urban Outfitters have gone about things a little more subtly, though, basing their operations in a renovation of a dilapidated navy shipyard just outside Pittsburgh.
+Urban Outfitters has gone about things a little more subtly, though, basing their operations in a renovation of a dilapidated navy shipyard just outside Pittsburgh.
 The contrast between the gritty, authentic leftovers of the original features, and the sleek, modern touches of the repurposed offices are a perfect representation of the company’s branding.
-Spectacular river views, functional amenities and an enviable location also get a thumbs-up from employees who have been based at the $100 million (£74.2 million) campus since 2011.
+Spectacular river views, functional amenities and an enviable location also get a thumbs-up from employees who have been based at the $100 million (£78.4 million) campus since 2011.